Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 ### Note for Android users

-Beginning with version *0.11.0* there's an experimental support for Android SMAPI and Stardew Valley.
-There is list of known android issues:

-- **HUD may be drawn at an incorrect position on some devices.** - If you have this problem, you can disable the HUD in configuration file.
-(Set `ShowHUD` to `false`)
-- **The game may crash on Android 5.1 and older** - Can't fix it, because it's caused by SMAPI.
-Android SMAPI has an experimental harmony patching, you can report these crashes to @MartyrPher (developer of SMAPI for Android).
-Remember Android 5.1 and older is not officialy supported by this mod.
-- **Companion bags are not compatible with emergency saves** If you recruited any companion and saved your items to bag and then loaded your game from the emergecny save (continue from last position), your items in companion's bag are lost. **If you use this mod on Android, every load game from the start of day!**
+Compatibility with android was revoked and **using this mod on Android SDV is on your own risk!** Officially NPC Adventures are no longer compatible with Android.

 ### Compatibility with other mods

 - ✅ **Custom Kissing Mod** by *Digus* - 100% compatible (from version 0.9.0 with version 1.2.0 and newer of Custom Kissing Mod.
+- ✅ **Json Assets** - You can use custom weapons in disposition file from JA in your content packs via weapon name (Only swords supported).
 - ⚠️ **Automatic gates** - NOT COMPATIBLE!
 Companion can stuck in gate when gate is automatic closed after farmer.
-- ⚠️ **Json Assets** - CAN'T USE CUSTOM ITEMS FOR COMPANIONS.
-Can't use custom weapons in disposition file from JA in your content packs, because this mod not exported stacit item ids.

 ## Official translations